Other Exercises

 And where he went, women wept and men died

-One night he woke a vision of his own death
+One night he woke from a of his own death

-a girl and settled down on the res
+Married a Navajo girl and on the res

 And as the snow fell he held